Jamesyps/pixyll/_portfolio/perch-activity-log.md

+---
+title: Perch Activity Log
+summary: An event based activity log for the Perch CMS.
+Useful for keeping track which content editors have published changes and viewing the historical differences.
+collection: portfolio
+tags:
+    - PHP
+    - Perch
+accent: "#563DA3"
+---

 The Perch Activity Log app is a bespoke Perch App for monitoring user activity through the CMS.
 It makes use of the existing Perch API, including the v2.6 update's introduction of events.

 ![log-index.png]({{site.baseurl}}/_portfolio/log-index.png)